reflexive-communications/rc-base/README.md

 - `Setting::setSmtpConfig`
     - Allows for more convenient setting of SMTP configs mainly on the CLI (terminal)
     - If encryption is enabled, it will encrypt plain-text passwords
-    - Idempotent: checks first if the new config is different than the old one, and changes only if it's needed
+    - Idempotent: checks first and changes config only if it's needed, and report back if no change was done

 #### API wrappers